 |

-- ISSAT
+- ISSAT - The International

-- The International Space Station Amateur Telescope
+Space Station Amateur Telescope - A project sponsored

-- sponsored by the Astronomical
+by the Astronomical

-controlled by amateur astronomers from the ground.
+by amateur astronomers from the ground.
+The goal was

-The project has received strong encouragement from
+The project received strong encouragement from NASA

-and NASA would pay for it.
+NASA would pay for it.

-The scope would not challenge Hubble's capabilities,
+The scope would not have challenged Hubble's capabilities,

 but with 0.2 arcsecond resolution the scope would